KatherineMichel/tech-and-funding-toolkit/django-project-analysis-and-design.md

 *   ResultsView (DetailView)
 *   ListView file name = <app name>/<model name>_list.html

+*   Admin: admin.site.register(models.Model)

+*   DIRS, TEMPLATES, APP_DIRS = True (default), DjangoTemplates backend, INSTALLED_APPS -> subdirectory "templates"
+*   appname folder -> templates folder -> appname folder... template name = appname/filename.html
+*   appname folder -> static folder -> appname folder... css file name = style.css
+*   name.urls -> ROOT_URLCONF -> urlpatterns -> include () -> regex
+*   Regex does not search domain name, GET or Post parameters
+*   After regex match, Django calls view function with a HttpRequest as object as first argument...

 *   "That code loads the template called polls/index.html and passes it a context.
 The context is a dictionary mapping template variable names to Python objects."
-*   appname file -> templates file -> appname file... template name = appname/filename.html
 *   "The render() function takes the request object as its first argument, a template name as its second argument and a dictionary as its optional third argument.
 It returns an HttpResponse object of the given template rendered with the given context."